I Bought My New Home, Fingers Crossed, having No Job!

 I was pretty much forced to look for a contract job since even though I had a decent salary as a computer programmer it still was not enough to qualify for the house we were trying to buy.
 It cost four times what my first house 10 years earlier cost.

-We were living on borrowed time since I wasn’t working and the bills were piling up.
-I was also a real estate investor at that time and we had several other houses we owned, all with mortgages that we wouldn’t be able to pay if things didn’t go our way.
+We were living on borrowed time since I wasn’t working.
+The bills were piling up.
+I was also a real estate investor at that time.
+We had several other houses we owned.
+All had mortgages that we wouldn’t be able to pay if things didn’t go our way.
 Fortunately they didn’t show on my credit record.

 Plus, being a real estate investor, the temporary home we were living in while the new home was being built had huge monthly payments.
 Talk about being financially overextended, that was my situation in a big way.